oicleevan/collatz/Python/oicleevan/README.md

 ## running

-If you're on Linux or Mac, run the `launch` bash script.
-It will ask for a number that you would like to run for, and then launch the collatz.py script.

-Alternatively or for Windows users, type `python3 collatz.py {number you want to be run for}`.
-The program will fail if a number is not specified!
+To run this program, type `python3 collatz.py {number to be run for}`.
+If a number is not provided, the program will fail!

 **-- [oicleevan](https://oicleevan.github.io/)**